Promoing diversity & inclusion and Health management

 We are strengthening efforts to prevent harassment in order to create an environment where diverse human resources can work diligently with peace of mind.

-In the past, we have clarified our internal policies, created, and disseminated leaflets to inform and enlighten all employees, and repeatedly provided education on harassment in training at milestones, from new employees to managers.
-From fiscal 2020, in addition to the above initiatives, we are conducting a “Harassment Prevention Campaign” every December.
+We have clarified our internal policies, created and disseminated leaflets to inform and enlighten all employees, and repeatedly provided education on harassment in training at employees’ milestones, from new employees to managers.
+From fiscal 2020, in addition to these initiatives, we are conducting a “Harassment Prevention Campaign” every December.
+In the campaign, we offer e-learning and self-checks for all the employees and board members, and workplace dialogue specifying themes such as creating an open workplace.

 Empowerment of the elderly and the disabled